-Unstructured data is diverse, both in form and content.
-Many files are mundane and represent no real threat if overshared or stolen.
+Data is diverse, both in form and content.
+Many files/data records are mundane and represent no real threat if overshared or stolen.
 Others contain information critical to the business.
 So, the first - and perhaps most difficult - task is to determine which documents we should worry about.

-Concentric used sophisticated deep learning techniques to categorize over 500 million files from companies in the technology, finance, energy, chemicals, university and healthcare sectors.
-We discovered that the average organization has over 251 different types of biz critical categories hidden in its unstructured data (grouped here for clarity):
+Concentric used sophisticated deep learning techniques to categorize over 1 billion files/data records from companies in the technology, finance, energy, chemicals, university and healthcare sectors.
+We discovered that the average organization has over 276 different types of biz critical categories hidden in its unstructured data (grouped here for clarity):